 Let’s take my website as an example.
 I recently wrote a blog about ‘The top 10 ranking elements of the future’ – as there was an awful lot of information to cover and I have written articles about each of these individual ranking factors in the past, it made sense for me to include internal links in that article to let people read about specific ranking factors in more detail.
 The reader may have done lots around creating a responsive, mobile site but need help understanding website security and HTTPS.
 By including internal links in the article, I could make it easy for visitors to pick and choose what to read next based on their own needs.

-What are the benefits of using internal links?
+What are the benefits of internal linking?

 As you’ll hopefully see throughout this article, internal links have many benefits aside from giving visitors access to further related content, as mentioned above.